Short Chains, Deep Thoughts: Balancing Reasoning Efficiency and Intra-Segment Capability via Split-Merge Optimization: Methodology

 \textbf{(2) Correctness reward ($r_{\text{acc}}$).} This component verifies the correctness of the derived answer:

 where $\mathbb{I}(\cdot)$ denotes the indicator function, evaluating to 1 solely upon an exact match with the ground truth.

 \textbf{(3) Structural efficiency reward ($r_{\text{struct}}$).} This component constitutes the practical realization of our segment-level budgeting strategy.
-We instantiate the structural cost originally outlined in Eq.~\ref{eq:3} as a direct penalty on the segment count deviation:
+We instantiate the structural cost originally outlined in Eq.~\ref{eq:3} as a penalty on segment count deviation beyond a one-step tolerance margin:

-The term explicitly penalizes logical depth mismatch, correcting both redundant segments ($N > k^*$) and logical leaps ($N < k^*$).
+The term explicitly penalizes logical depth mismatch beyond this margin, correcting both redundant segments ($N > k^*$) and logical leaps ($N < k^*$).
 Such invariance to token length grants the policy the flexibility to expand intra-segment reasoning to maximize accuracy ($r_{\text{acc}}$), as long as the structural complexity ($N$) remains aligned with $k^*$.

 The final composite reward function $r(y)$ aggregates these components to balance derivation correctness with structural precision:

 By optimizing this objective, CoSMo effectively guides the model to converge on the optimal reasoning topology without suppressing the deep reasoning capability.